Steven0351/haskell-vscode-devcontainer/README.md

 ### What is this?

-This is a [DevContainer](https://code.visualstudio.com/docs/remote/containers) environment for Visual Studio Code, allowing automatically installing the Haskell compiler (GHC), Stack, Cabal, and HIE (Haskell IDE Engine) || HLS (Haskell Language Server), and the necessary Visual Studio Code extensions to set up a Haskell development environment with zero additional effort.
+This is a [DevContainer](https://code.visualstudio.com/docs/remote/containers) environment for Visual Studio Code, allowing automatically installing the Haskell compiler (GHC) and setting up the Haskell Language Server VS Code plugin.

 ### How to use this?